Hazel Brown

 ABOUT ME

-I love supporting young people to develop strong Autistic identity and community, as well as deep knowledge of themselves and the advocacy skills necessary to survive and thrive in systems that are yet to catch up.
+I am an autistic mum of two incredible neurodivergent children.
+I have lived experience as a late identified autistic and in caring for children who are Autistic, PDA and ADHD and have complex needs.
+I love supporting young people and families to develop proud Autistic identity, community, and belonging, as well as deep knowledge of themselves and the advocacy skills necessary to survive and thrive in systems that are yet to catch up.

 MY APPROACH